This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Red Pepper Flakes: this adds a small amount of spice.
 You can feel free to omit this if you wish.

 - Parsley: I used finely chopped fresh parsley.
 You can use dried parsley if you’re in a pinch, but the flavor is not as bold as fresh for this dish.

-- Heat a medium skillet to medium heat.
-Add olive oil, shallots and garlic to a pan and cook until translucent.
+- Heat a large skillet to medium heat.
+Add olive oil, shallots, and fresh garlic to a pan and cook until translucent.

 - Add Pinot Grigio, salted butter, and lemon juice to the pan and allow to reduce by half.

-- Add in the shrimp and cook until pink (2-3 minutes).
+- Add in the raw shrimp and cook until pink (about 2-3 minutes or 1-2 minutes per side).
 Remove the pan from the heat.